 Offshore to India – The future

-Analysts believe that India is still a vital destination and its annual GDP is expected to grow at 8–10% for the next decade.
-Additionally, offshoring efforts to India are held up as an efficient solution for concerns about both the government policy and labor force issues, such as intensifying costs and labor shortages.
+Analysts believe that India is a vital destination and its annual GDP is expected to grow at 8–10% for the next decade.
+Additionally, offshoring efforts to India are considered efficient.